jreeee/ShowScrobbling/README.md

 ### goal

-showscrobbling aims to be simple to use, lightweight and cross-platform
+showscrobbling aims to be easy to use, lightweight and cross-platform

 ### why?